sukjulian/coronary-mesh-convolution/README.md

             └── database.hdf5
 ```

-## Set-up
+## Usage
-Experiments are run by executing e.g. (options listed in "main.py")
+Experiments are run by executing e.g. (options listed in `main.py`)
 ```
 python main.py --model stead --artery_type single
 ```
-and produce visualised output in the "vis" directory which can be viewed with e.g. ParaView (https://www.paraview.org/).
+and produce visualised output in the `vis` directory which can be viewed with e.g. [ParaView](https://www.paraview.org/).

-Hyperparameters for neural network training are set in an experiment file, e.g. "exp/gem_gcn/stead.py".
+Hyperparameters for neural network training are set in an experiment file, e.g. `exp/gem_gcn/stead.py`.
 Training curves can be viewed with TensorBoard for PyTorch via
 ```
 tensorboard --logdir=runs
 ```